aesthetic-suite/benchmarks/README.md

 Benchmarks of popular CSS-in-JS libraries.

-> Do note that all libraries _do not_ offer the same features or level of support.
+> Do note that libraries _do not_ offer the same features or level of support.
+This is denoted with
+> the tables below.

 ## Style insertion API